Home

 Providence entered into a joint venture with Universal Health Services, a for-profit chain, to open Inland Behavioral Health, in which Providence holds a 20% stake.

-At this time, however, Inland Northwest Behavioral Health does not provide care for kids of 12 years of age or with more complicated diagnoses or acute-care needs.
+At this time, however, Inland Northwest Behavioral Health doesn't provide care to children 12 years of age and younger or with more complicated diagnoses or acute-care needs.

 Moving forward, kids with mental health needs are expected to be admitted to the pediatric emergency department and placed on other units and floors within the hospital.
 But Providence has not provided additional staff such as counselors, nurses, or psych triage to manage the change, except to offer a mobile support team which will consist of management personnel managing the coordination of care of these patients stationed throughout the units.
 Bedside nurses, counselors, or triage staff will not be part of this team.